KIZI/IRAPI/nutch-plugin/README.md

 Media-extractor plugin is plugin for Apache Nutch 2.3, created within the project [LinkedTV](http://linkedtv.eu/) at [The University of Economics, Prague (VŠE)](http://www.vse.cz/english/).

-It purpose is to extract media informations (url,title,description,width,...) from webpage and respect the links between the page and the media (M:1 binding).
-As a media is considered image, video, audio.
+It purpose is to extract media information (url,title,description,width,...) from webpage preserving the links between the page and the media (M:1 binding).
+The following media types are recognized: image, video (multiple formats), audio.

 ## Installation
 ### Prerequisites: